kstenerud/dogma/v1/dogma_v1.md

 aligned(bit_count: uinteger, expr: bits, padding: bits): bits =
     """
     Requires that `expr` and `padding` together produce a multiple of `bit_count` bits.

     If `expr` doesn't produce a multiple of `bit_count` bits, the `padding` expression is used in the same manner as the `sized` function to produce the remaining bits.

     if `bit_count` is 0, `expr` has no alignment requirements and `padding` is ignored.
     """;

-swapped(bit_granularity: uinteger, expr: bits): bits =
+reversed(bit_granularity: uinteger, expr: bits): bits =
     """
-    Swaps all bits of `expr` in chunks of `bit_granularity` size.
+    Reverses all bits of `expr` in chunks of `bit_granularity` size.

-    For example, given some nominal bits = ABCDEFGHIJKLMNOP: swapped(8, bits) -> IJKLMNOPABCDEFGH
+    For example, given some nominal bits = ABCDEFGHIJKLMNOP: reversed(8, bits) -> IJKLMNOPABCDEFGH
-        swapped(4, bits) -> MNOPIJKLEFGHABCD
+        reversed(4, bits) -> MNOPIJKLEFGHABCD
-        swapped(2, bits) -> OPMNKLIJGHEFCDAB
+        reversed(2, bits) -> OPMNKLIJGHEFCDAB
-        swapped(1, bits) -> PONMLKJIHGFEDCBA
+        reversed(1, bits) -> PONMLKJIHGFEDCBA

-    If `expr` doesn't resolve to a multiple of `bit_granularity` bits, the resulting expression matches nothing.
+    Every alternative in the set of `expr` must be a multiple of `bit_granularity` bits wide, otherwise the grammar is malformed.

     if `bit_granularity` is 0, `expr` is passed through unchanged.
+    """;

+ordered(expr: bits): bits =
+   """
+   Applies the current byte ordering to `expr`.
+If the current byte ordering is `lsb`, all bytes are reversed as if calling reversed(8,expr).

+   Every alternative in the set of `expr` must be a multiple of 8 bits wide, otherwise the grammar is malformed.

+   Note: This function has no effect on `expr` alternatives that are only 0 or 8 bits wide.
+   """;

+byte_order(first: ordering, expr: bits): bits
+   """
+   Process `expr` using the specified byte ordering.

+   `first` can be `msb` (most significant byte) or `lsb` (least significant byte), and determines whether the most or least significant byte comes first in any call to the `ordered` function.

+   Note that this function does not modify `expr` in any way; it only sets the byte ordering for any calls to `ordered`, (and by extension `uint`, `sint`, and `float`) made within `expr`.
+   """;

+peek(expr: bits): nothing
+   """
+   Peeks ahead using expr without consuming any bits.
+The current position in the data is unaffected after expr is evaluated.

+   This is mainly useful for binding variables from later than the current position in the data.
+   """;

+offset(offset: uinteger, expr: bits): nothing
+   """
+   Process expr on the contents of a specific offset from the beginning of the document.

+   This function is useful for processing data that must be parsed in a non-linear fashion, such as a file containing an index of offsets, and payload chunks.
    """;

 var(variable_name: identifier, value: bits | numbers): bits | numbers =
     """
     Binds `value` to a local variable for subsequent re-use in the current rule.

     `var` transparently passes through the type and value of `value`, meaning that the context around the `var` call behaves as though only what the `var` function surrounded is present.
     This allows a match as normal, while also allowing the resolved value to be used again later in the rule.
     """;

 eod: expression =